EngineSquared/EngineSquared/CONTRIBUTING.md

 # CONTRIBUTING GUIDELINES

-Engine² is an Open-source physics game engine written in C++ and it's also an Epitech's 4th/5th year end project (EIP).
+Engine² is an Open-source physics game engine written in C++ and it's also an Epitech's 4th/5th year-end project (EIP).
 Contribution is welcome, encouraged, and appreciated.
 It is also essential for the development of the project.

 See the [Table of Contents](#table-of-contents) for different ways to help and details about how this project handles them.
 Please make sure to read the relevant section before making your contribution.
 It will make it a lot easier for us maintainers and smooth out the experience for all involved.
 The community looks forward to your contributions. 🎉